Get help from the Government to pay for the funeral

 How to claim

-You can claim a Funeral Payment using form SF200 or over the phone.
-You must claim within 3 months of the funeral.
-(There's a different way to claim if you live in Northern Ireland.)
-You must apply within 3 months of the funeral, even if you're waiting for a decision on a qualifying benefit.
-You can make a claim before the funeral if you've got an invoice from the funeral director.
-An estimate won't be accepted.
-You can appeal to the Social Security and Child Support Tribunal if you disagree with a decision.
-You must usually ask for 'mandatory reconsideration' before you appeal.
+You can make a claim over the phone.
+You must apply within 6 months of the funeral, even if you’re waiting for a decision on a qualifying benefit.
+You can make a claim before the funeral as soon as you’ve received an invoice from Harbour.

 Want to know more?